s-macke/SAM/README.md

 			Code48227

-Code39771 is the entry routine and calls all further routines.
+SAMMain() is the entry routine and calls all further routines.
 Parser1 transforms the phoneme input and transforms it to three tables
 	phonemeindex[]
 	stress[]